The San Diego Library’s Summer Reading Program 2026

 Don’t forget to visit the live animal exhibit at the back.
 They have all sorts of spiders, snakes, and creepy crawlies that kids love looking at.

-The San Diego Children’s Discovery Museum (SDCDM) in Escondido is a hidden gem.
+The Children’s Museum of Discovery in Escondido is a hidden gem.
 It’s amazing for babies, crawlers, toddlers, preschoolers, early elementary school age kids AND parents.
 It offers space for children to play and learn yet it’s small enough that it’s easy to supervise your children as they explore freely.
 I love that I can interact with my children as they learn through OR sit back and chat with a friend as we both observe our kids.

 I wrote a whole blog on visiting and where to park, that’s here: 7 Tips for Visiting The San Diego Children’s Discovery Museum in Escondido